Injection Molding

 Finishing Process

-Once the material has cooled and set into shape, the metal mold automatically opens, and the product is lifted out by a robot and placed on a conveyor belt for finishing touches.
+After the material cools and solidifies into the desired shape, the mold automatically opens.
+The molded product is then removed by a robot and placed on a conveyor belt for finishing.

 Forming Techniques

-The forming method will depend on the function expected of the end product.
-We use the following forming techniques to produce products that cater to the requirements of our customers.
+The appropriate forming method depends on the functions and performance required of the final product.
+We use a range of forming techniques to produce products that meet the diverse needs of our customers.

 ◆Two-Color Forming